HKalbasi/zngur/book/src/how_it_compares.md

 calling their move and copy constructors using `=` operator, and ... without hitting any major problems in using Rust types.

+### Safety of AutoCXX

+Idiomatic Rust libraries encapsulate unsafe, and expose safe functions for user code.
+Safety is another reason that a Rust wrapper should exist between Rust most of their API surface.
+Safe functions in Rust are designed to be memory safe even in presence of adversary safe code.
+(Adversary safe code can exploit soundness bugs in the compiler, but that's the north star Rust follows, and it is not that far from it) Almost no C++ API is designed with that level of safety in mind.
+By writing a Rusty wrapper for C++ APIs, we can think about safety and design a safe (in Rust terms) API.

+AutoCXX has a pretty hand-wavy approach to safety.
+It gives you three options:

+- Make all functions safe, which is almost always wrong.
+- Make all functions unsafe, which leads to spamming unsafe keyword everywhere, making unsafe lose its meaning.
+- Make all functions which uses C++ references as unsafe, and all other functions safe.
+The fact that this option exists shows that declaring all functions as safe isn't working very well.

+From the AutoCXX docs:

+> Irrespective, C++ code is of course unsafe.
+> It’s worth noting that use of C++ can cause unexpected unsafety at a distance in faraway Rust code.
+> As with any use of the unsafe keyword in Rust,
+> you the human are declaring that you’ve analyzed all possible ways that the code can be used
+> and you are guaranteeing to the compiler that no badness can occur.
+Good luck.

+### Using Zngur and AutoCXX together

 All being said, if you want to have fully auto-generated bindings for both sides, nothing will prevent you from using Zngur and AutoCXX at the same time.

+## Crubit

+Crubit is similar to AutoCXX, but it heavily integrates with rust and C++ compilers so it can handle owned types of other sides without manual annotations.
+The problems of AutoCXX about idiomatic and safe APIs applies to Crubit as well.

+Crubit requires heavy control over the Rust and C++ build system, but Zngur can work with almost any C++ compiler and any build system, as it only generates some header files.

+An auto generator for zng files is planned, which can bridge the gap between Zngur and Crubit in ease of use, but currently it does not exist.

+At the time of writing this, Crubit is limited to Google build system and is not ready for general use.
+It also lacks some expressive power relative to Zngur, for example it can't handle generics and `dyn` traits, but it has plans to change this.